Lauren’s

 Lauren vs. Instagram

-Soon after these in-store design projects, I was given the full reigns to transform our dispensary’s Instagram page into a regularly posting, vibrant social media presence.
+Soon after my firsr in-store design projects, I was given the full reigns to transform our dispensary’s Instagram page into a regularly posting, vibrant social media presence.
 I was told to post three times a week, and decided to make my posting days Monday, Wednesday, and Friday.
 I decided to focus on recording footage from inside the store with my phone, 1) to make it vertical and 2) give a homemade-familiar-realistic feel to the footage.

 I try my best to incorporate a combination of digital graphics, photos, and videos from inside the store, while also maintaining a regular posting schedule and keeping up with the reels to keep viewers engaged with the algorithm.
 I want to highlight our budtenders themselves and what it’s like to shop with them, as the customer service is the biggest appeal to our store besides the products themselves.
+Something very special I always make sure to include is people at our vendor days, where brand ambassadors come into our store and have a promotion on their products, as well as inform customers of new drops and usually pass out merchandise and brand supplies.
+As someone with a strong interest in the cannabis packaging industry, I always make sure to give them my card.

 To Be Continued...